Sshahryar/Leetcode/README.md

 #### Concepts Applied:

-Arrays, for loop and if statements.
+Arrays, for loop, dynamic programming, and if statements.

 ### Solution Oct 8, 2023 (Java, leetcode) 1458.
 Max Dot Product of Two Subtances (Hard):
 In .LeetcodeDailySolutions folder as Oct8,2023.java